Aaron-Cuyler-sp/developer.sailpoint.com/docs/extensibility/rules/idn_rule_utility.md

      * Finds the ManagedAttribute description by provided sourceId/name/value/type.
      *
      * @param sourceId The sourceId used to query the ManagedAttribute.
-     * @param name The name of the attribute used to query the ManagedAttribute.
+     * @param name The name of the attribute used to query the ManagedAttribute from the account schema.
      * @param value The value of the attribute used to query the ManagedAttribute.
      * @param type The type of attribute used to query the ManagedAttribute (see enum ManagedAttribute.Type).
      *             Defaults to Entitlement (if null provided).